jakiestfu/Bits/README.md

 ### 2. Editor your Config File

 Bits has a lot of settings for you to mess with.
 Navigate to `/www/app/config/config.php` to access them.
-You are required to set your `base_url`, your `code_url` (more no this option below), all of the prefixed `db_` properties, and lastly, your `users`.
+You are required to set your `base_url`, your `code_url` (more on this option below), all of the prefixed `db_` properties, and lastly, your `users`.

 The `code_url` is the same url as your application, but it has a subdomain pointing to the main install.
 This is to thwart your code iframes from having access to the editor itself.